attila-petho/DuckPropagation/README.md

 | Actions       | steering  |

 ## Evaluation
-**TODO**
+To evaluate the agents' performance two metrics were used: _Survival time_ (measured in timesteps), and the _Reward_ received from the environment. _Survival time_ is the number of steps that the agent took in the environment until it left the road.
+A well-trained agent should be able to stay on the road for the whole evaluation period. _Reward_ is the default reward given by the environment, based on the robot's orientation and letaral position.

+The trained agents will also be submitted to the AIDO lane following challenge to compare their performance with other contestants.

 ## File Structure

 - `src/`              - The source folder.
 - `src/images/`       - Output samples of the wrappers are stored here.
+- `src/utils/`        - Contains the environment utilities (wrappers and env creator).
 - `src/tensorboard/`  - Tensorboard logs folder.
 - `src/test1.py`      - Test script used for checking the wrappers.
 - `src/train_A2C.py`  - Training script for the A2C agent.
 - `src/train_PPO.py`  - Training script for the PPO agent.
-- `src/wrappers.py`  - Contains the wrappers.
+- `src/test_agent.py` - Test script for evaluating the agent's performance.
 - `models/`           - Save location for the trained models.
 - `logs/`             - SB3 logs folder.

 ## References
 1. András Kalapos, Csaba Gór, Róbert Moni and István Harmati.
 "Sim-to-real reinforcement learning applied to end-to-end vehicle control" arXiv:2012.07461